shenanigans/PornViewer/README.md

 #### Setting Up [`webchimera.js`](https://github.com/RSATom/WebChimera.js)
 If you're very very lucky, this will "just work".
 If not, you'll need to deal with customizing your distribution of the `webchimera.js` package.
+You'll find it at `node_modules\wcjs-renderer\node_modules\webchimera.js`.
-On Win10 x64 I habitually use [`wcjs-prebuilt`](https://github.com/Ivshti/wcjs-prebuilt) and just rename its directory.
+On Win10 x64 I habitually use [`wcjs-prebuilt`](https://github.com/Ivshti/wcjs-prebuilt) and just
+rename its directory.
 Note that on windows x64 you currently need to manually copy a couple DLL files and a directory of small binaries (`plugins`) from the `Program Files\VideoLAN\VLC\` directory into `wcjs-prebuilt\bin` to replace the malformed copies found there.

+#### Launching
-Finally, use either `launch.sh` or `launch.vbs` to start the application.
+Use either `launch.sh` or `launch.vbs` to start the application from the source directory.

 #### Building an MSI
 You'll need [WiX](http://wixtoolset.org/).
 Use a DOS shell to run `winbuild.bat`.
 This will build